Advice

 Your front-end debt-to-income ratio calculates how much of your monthly income will be spent on monthly housing costs.

-To get your front-end ratio, add up:
+To get your front-end ratio:

-Now divide that number by your monthly income before taxes.
-While every loan and lender is different, most mortgage loan officers look for a front-end ratio between 28 to 33 percent when reviewing a mortgage application.
+While every loan and lender is different, most mortgage loan officers look for a front-end ratio of 28-33% when reviewing a mortgage application.

 2. Back-end debt-to-income ratio